kassambara/ggpubr/cran-comments.md

 I have also run R CMD check on downstream dependencies of ggpubr.
 All packages that I could install passed.

-## Resubmission
+## Update

-This is a resubmission.
-In this version I have:
+This is an update version 0.1.8

-* Reformulated the DESCRIPTION file so that it startds with capital letter